georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 The translate transform is simply moving an object.
 The coordinate of a point on the object (x, y) will change to (x', y').
-The `a` and `b` values in the equations shown below represent the distances along X and Y axles the object has moved.
-If we write two equations below in a matrix form, we have the third equation.
+The `a` and `b` values in the equations shown below represent the distances along X and Y axes the object has moved.
+If we write two equations below in matrix form, we have the third equation.